EBU R 128: Implementation

-EBU R 128 and EBU Mode have been implemented by several software developers, audio technology companies and content distributors, including Adobe, Apple, Dolby, iZotope, Magix, PreSonus, Sonible, Sony, Steinberg, TC Electronic, Toyo, Orban and Waves.
+EBU R 128 and EBU Mode have been implemented by several software developers, audio technology companies and content distributors, including Adobe, Apple, Dolby, iZotope, Magix, PreSonus, Sonible, Sony, NUGEN Audio, Steinberg, TC Electronic, Toyo, Orban and Waves.

 Real-time metering plug-ins aid engineers in their mixing decisions and in delivering R 128-compliant programmes, while broadcasters and content distributors can check and normalise whole programmes by performing a faster-than-real-time analysis; programmes produced before the recommendation are likely to be lowered in volume to match the target level.

 Ebumeter is open source software that provides level metering according to EBU R 128 and libebur128 an open source library that implements it.

 Adoption and aftermath

 The recommendation encourages the use of a wider dynamic range in production but does not restrict the use of dynamic range compression.
 In essence, it ties the use of compression to artistic and aesthetic decisions, rather than the necessity of obtaining a louder mix.
 With the adoption of normalisation by broadcasters since the introduction of EBU R 128, reducing dynamic range in production does not render the program louder in broadcast.
 Widespread adoption of ITU-R BS.1770 and EBU R 128, combined with the prevailing of streaming over physical media distribution in the 2010s, arguably put an end to the loudness war.

-Starting in 2012, European countries integrated EBU R 128 to their audiovisual legislation and television stations in Europe adopted it on all distribution channels.
+Starting in 2012, European countries integrated EBU R 128 into their audiovisual legislation and television stations in Europe adopted it on all distribution channels.
 Sky UK adopted R 128 in 2013.

 R 128 is applicable also to radio programmes and is gradually being introduced in European radio broadcasts: for example, German public broadcaster BR changed its radio programmes at the end of 2015.

 Since R 128 implementation is not binding, some television stations have imposed additional conditions on programme production.
 For example, Austrian public broadcaster ORF has a limit of −3 dBTP for data-reduced formats; Franco-German TV network ARTE has published guidelines for LRA; various broadcasters impose maximum momentary and short-term loudness values for short reports, such as commercials.

 Through the 2010s, Internet streaming services have implemented loudness-based normalisation, even though each platform uses different methods and target levels: for example, YouTube and Tidal use downward normalisation only (turn down louder content to match the target level, but do not turn up quieter content).
 Spotify uses ITU-R BS.1770 to measure loudness and normalizes to a selectable target level of −11, −14 or −19 LUFS.
 Apple Music activates loudness normalisation when the iTunes Sound Check option is enabled.